 I agree curfew is essential because… Discuss the statement from your perspective and a parent’s perspective and conclude whether you agree or disagree.

-How can students improve communication skills with each other?
+How can students improve their communication skills with each other?
 If you think communication skills aren’t practical, what would you invent for better communication?

 Describe an experience that made such an impact on you; it changed you, your attitude, or made you see a situation differently.